They think holistically. They think systemically.

 AI is an assistant.
 Not a replacement.

 Every recommendation Susan makes is grounded in understanding your business goals, operational priorities, and current challenges.
 Then she maps how your workflows, systems, data, and people connect so she can identify where AI will strengthen the entire system, not just individual parts.
 You will know exactly what you are investing in, and why.
-No surprises.

 Her corporate career spans Human Resources, Talent Management, systems training, and business analysis across major organizations in Canada's oil and gas, engineering, and rail sectors.

-Early in her career, a hiring manager told Susan exactly why he wanted her for a Cost Analyst role.
-His department had two groups of people — one understood systems, the other understood processes.
-Both were capable, but they did not know how to communicate with each other.
-He needed someone who could sit between them, translate across the divide, and help both sides work together.
-He hired Susan for exactly that.
+Early in her career, a hiring manager told Susan exactly why he wanted her on his team.
+His department had two groups: one worked with systems, the other worked with processes.
+Both were capable, but they didn't communicate effectively with each other.